qmk/qmk_firmware/docs/faq_build.md

 ```

-### avr-gcc and LUFA
+### `avr-gcc` and LUFA

-If you updated your avr-gcc and you see errors involving LUFA.
-For example:
+If you updated your `avr-gcc` and you see errors involving LUFA, for example:

 `lib/lufa/LUFA/Drivers/USB/Class/Device/AudioClassDevice.h:380:5: error: 'const' attribute on function returning 'void'`

-For now, you need to rollback avr-gcc to 8 in brew.
+For now, you need to rollback `avr-gcc` to 8 in Homebrew.

 ```
 brew uninstall --force avr-gcc